 Tensions over opinions about what approaches and practices to personal/ spiritual growth are healthy or even “legitimate”, tend to be the result of our somewhat limited human minds and hearts trying to become LESS limited, trying to come to terms with the paradoxes of our truly incomprehensible being and to integrate a deeper acceptance of, if not rejoicing in, this inconceivable grandeur.

-Certainly, to one not experiencing their own Vastness (i.e. not identifying more primarily with being the One expressing as the many, but rather with a single aspect of the many as an expression of a somewhat separate Divine Being – a subtle yet most profound distinction), these words may sound/ feel meaningless, but I share them nevertheless as an offer of a space for continual hope, which is the first choice of many necessary to lead ourselves from our dark places to ones more filled with the Light that IS our recognition of ourselves as the One Being.
+Certainly, to one not experiencing their own Vastness (i.e. not identifying more primarily with being the One expressing as the many, but rather with a single aspect of the many as an expression of a somewhat separate Divine Being – a subtle yet most profound distinction), these words may sound and feel meaningless, but I share them nevertheless as an offer of the possibility of further hope, which is the first thing we must choose for ourselves to lead ourselves from our dark places to ones more filled with the Light that IS our recognition of ourselves as the One Being.

 From “here”, even the most limiting (which tend to be the most horrific) dramas we enact/ personalities we wear/ experiences we come to identify with, are an acceptable, if not uniquely glorious expression of Infinite possibility…which exists everywhere, always.

-Those focused on belittling paths and practices that are “ungrounded” are sometimes (probably more often than not) not fully grasping that engagement with those practices is often (but admittedly not always) an empowered choice (or at least an attempt towards empowerment) to accept the personal responsibility necessary to first accept before we can CHOOSE to move out of dark places limiting our own vision of what is possible.
+Those focused on belittling paths and practices that are “ungrounded” are sometimes (probably more often than not) not fully grasping that engagement with those practices is often (but admittedly not always) an empowered choice (or at least an attempt towards empowerment) to accept the personal responsibility necessary to choose to make the first steps in moving out of a dark place limiting our own vision of what is possible.

 Heaven knows, we ALL feel powerless and broken, even unfixable at moments, and even for long periods in our lives…particularly those of us who allow such feelings to surface from under the veneer of the masks we wear socially and sometimes even in our most intimate relationships.